Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | ks-dream.com |

-Kashiwa Area — Chiba's Independent Music Hub Where Young Bands Gather
+Kashiwa Area — Chiba's Indie Rock Haven Where Young Bands Gather

 Kashiwa holds a special place in Chiba's band scene.
-Within walking distance of JR Kashiwa Station, three live houses—PALOOZA, ALIVE, and ThumbUp—are lined up, making Kashiwa the area with the highest density of live houses in Chiba Prefecture.
-With many universities and vocational schools in the area, young bands naturally gather here.
+Within walking distance of JR Kashiwa Station, PALOOZA, ALIVE, and ThumbUp line up side by side, making Kashiwa the area with the highest density of live houses in Chiba Prefecture.
+With many universities and vocational schools, it's a natural gathering place for young bands.

 Kashiwa PALOOZA